MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 Power BI Premium workspaces and datasets at the 1500 and higher compatibility level support open-platform connectivity from Microsoft and third-party client applications and tools by using an *XMLA endpoint*.

 > [!NOTE]
 > This feature is in **Preview**.
-Certain functionality and documentation is limited.
 Features in Preview should not be used in a production environment.
+Certain functionality, support, and documentation is limited.
 Refer to the [Microsoft Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products?rtc=1) for details.

 ## What's an XMLA endpoint?